 Auditing in the field of information technologies in an organization involves gathering, analyzing, and providing to the management of the organization information about the current state in the IT sphere, the risks that arise as a result of the operation of IT technologies, and development of recommendations to minimize these risks and improve the quality of IT subsystems functioning.

-The procedure for an audit (survey) of the information technology sector in a company involves the collection, analysis and provision of information to the company’s management about the current state of the IT sector, about the risks associated with the “problem areas» of information subsystems, and the issuance of recommendations to reduce these risks and improve the quality of functioning of the subsystems …
+The procedure of audit (survey) of the sphere of information technologies in the company involves the collection, analysis, and provision to the management of the company of information about the current state in the IT sphere, about risks associated with «problem areas» of information subsystems, and making recommendations to mitigate these risks and improve subsystem performance.

-- analysis of problems in the information system and proposed solutions.
+- Analysis of problems in the information system and proposed solutions.

 - recommendations on the use of IT resources (both technological and human);

-- recommendations for solving technological problems;
+- suggestions for solving technical problems;

-- recommendations for information security.
+- recommendations for ensuring information security.